Howrah–Purulia Express

-The 12827 / 28 Howrah–Purulia Express is a Superfast Express train of Indian Railways – South Eastern Railway zone that runs between Howrah Junction and Purulia Junction in India.
+The 12827 / 12828 Howrah–Purulia Superfast Express is a Superfast Express train of Indian Railways – South Eastern Railway zone that runs between Howrah Junction and Purulia Junction in India.

 It operates as train number 12827 from Howrah Junction to Purulia Junction and as train number 12828 in the reverse direction, serving the state of West Bengal.

 Coaches

-The 12827 / 28 Howrah–Purulia Express presently has two AC Chair Cars, two Second Class Reserved seating, 9* General Unreserved, and 1 EOG and 1 LHB Seating cum Luggage Rake (LWSLR) coaches.
+The 12827 / 28 Howrah–Purulia Express presently has 2 AC Chair Cars,1 AC three tier coach, 8 Second Class Reserved seating, 3 General Unreserved, and 1 EOG and 1 LHB Seating cum Luggage Rake (LWSLR) coaches.
 It does not carry a pantry car.

 As with most trains in India, coach composition is changed at the discretion of Indian Railways depending on demand.

 Service

-The 12827 Howrah–Purulia Express covers the distance of 323 kilometres in 05 hours 30 mins (58.73 km/hr) & in 05 hours 50 mins as 12828 Purulia–Howrah Express (55.37 km/hr).
+The 12827 Howrah–Purulia Express covers the distance of 323 kilometres in 05 hours 30 mins (58.73 km/h) and in 05 hours 50 mins as 12828 Purulia–Howrah Express (55.37 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.